szabgab/perlmaven.com/sites/en/pages/improve-your-communication-skills.md

 A very easy way is to send pull requests to existing [CPAN modules](https://metacpan.org/).

-You can join the [2015 CPAN Pull Request Challenge](/2015-cpan-pull-request-challenge) to get tasks, but instead of once a month I'd urge you to make a point to do something <b>every day</b>.
+You can join the [2015 CPAN Pull Request Challenge](/2015-cpan-pull-request-challenge) to get tasks, but instead of once a month I'd urge you to make a point to do something **every day**.
 It does not need to be some big thing, but doing it constantly helps a lot.

 Contributing to existing open source projects or write your own.